arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

-@startDocuBlock REST_DOCUMENT_REPLACE_MULTI
+@startDocuBlock patch_update_document_MULTI
-@brief replaces multiple documents
+@brief updates multiple documents

-@RESTHEADER{PUT /_api/document/{collection},Replace documents}
+@RESTHEADER{PATCH /_api/document/{collection},Update documents}

 @RESTALLBODYPARAM{documents,json,required}
-A JSON representation of an array of documents.
+A JSON representation of an array of document updates as objects.

 @RESTURLPARAMETERS

 @RESTURLPARAM{collection,string,required}
-This URL parameter is the name of the collection in which the documents are replaced.
+This URL parameter is the name of the collection in which the documents are updated.

 @RESTQUERYPARAMETERS

+@RESTQUERYPARAM{keepNull,boolean,optional}
+If the intention is to delete existing attributes with the patch command, the URL query parameter *keepNull* can be used with a value of *false*.
+This will modify the behavior of the patch command to remove any attributes from the existing document that are contained in the patch document with an attribute value of *null*.

+@RESTQUERYPARAM{mergeObjects,boolean,optional}
+Controls whether objects (not arrays) will be merged if present in both the existing and the patch document.
+If set to *false*, the value in the patch document will overwrite the existing document's value.
+If set to *true*, objects will be merged.
+The default is *true*.

 @RESTQUERYPARAM{waitForSync,boolean,optional}
 Wait until the new documents have been synced to disk.